 Center for Middle American Research

 The Center for Middle American Research (CMAR) is dedicated to conducting and promoting historical, archaeological, and anthropological research into the history and cultures of Mesoamerican people.
-CMAR provides academic opportunities at Texas State and opportunities for undergraduate and graduate students to get field experience in Mesoamerica and visit archaeological sites.
+CMAR provides archaeological field research opportunites for undergraduate and graduate students in Mesoamerica.
 The current focus of CMAR field research is St George’s Caye off the coast of Belize, where an archaeological field school is held every summer.

 Gault Archaeological Project